Disability Pride: Definition and Awareness Information

 Recently, New York City Mayor de Blasio declared the month of July as "Disability Pride Month " in honor of Americans With Disabilities Act's 25th anniversary.
 Disability Pride Month and the parade will be annual occurrences the mayor's press office said.

-So What is Disability Pride, What Does it Mean
+So What is Disability Pride, What Does it Mean?

 People with disabilities are the largest and most diverse minority within the population representing all abilities, ages, races, ethnicities, religions and socio-economic backgrounds.
 Disability Pride has been defined as accepting and honoring each person's uniqueness and seeing it as a natural and beautiful part of human diversity.
 Disability Pride is an integral part of movement building, and a direct challenge of systemic ableism and stigmatizing definitions of disability.

 Many times people think about a disability as a medical diagnosis.
 "My disability is a spinal cord injury" or "my disability is depression" or "my disability is a brain injury."
 Disability is more than just the physical and/or mental effects on the body, disability is more than the pills that you take, or the doctor that you go to.
 It's actually a part of who you are.
 However, a disability is not the only identity you have, of course you have others such as being male or female, black or white, short or tall, each one is important.
 And each one we should never be ashamed of.
 Negative attitudes about people with disabilities need to change.

 Positive thinking and positive attitudes will help people with disabilities achieve real goals.
 Pride comes from celebrating our heritage, disability culture, the unique experiences that we have as people with disabilities, and the contributions that we can give to society.

 Disability rights movements in different countries have made many gains in the area of civil rights over the past decade, but what good is an Americans with Disabilities Act or a Disability Discrimination Act if people will not exercise their rights under these laws because they are too ashamed to identify as being disabled "As long as the mind is enslaved, the body can never be free." - Dr. Martin Luther King, Jr.

 Disability Pride Week